Atquiya-Labiba/Historical-Architectural-Landmark-Recognizer/README.md

 ## 1. Data Collection
-   - Images of 13 famous historical and architectural landmarks are collected using DuckDuckGo Image Search
+   - A total of 3,728 images were collected using DuckDuckGo Image Search, covering 13 famous historical and architectural landmarks
    - Each landmark is assigned to its own folder in the [data/](./data/) directory

 ## 2. Data Cleaning & Verification
-   - The downloaded images are verified
+   - All downloaded images were checked to ensure they were valid and not corrupted
-   - Then any failed downloads are removed
+   - Any failed images detected during verification were automatically removed from the dataset
 ## 3. DataLoader
    - DataBlock is created to organize the dataset by images and their corresponding labels
    - The dataset is split into 90% training and 10% validation